 This causes the area to become inflamed.
 Soon after, a small head of pus forms as the body reacts to the problem.
 It's not unusual for a pimples to appear on the upper arms (a condition sometimes referred to as arm acne) and the same methods used to help resolve facial acne will work fine for arm acne.

 Read more: How to Extract Clogged Pores

 While they may not prevent or completely cure the condition, some methods can reduce the size and longevity of the pimples.
-On Medical News Today, Christian Nordqvist suggests washing your arms twice a day with a mild soap and warm water -- but avoid scrubbing as this can make the condition worse) is a good way to remove excess oil.
+According to an article published in Medical News Today, washing the arms twice a day with mild soap and warm water, without scrubbing (this can make the condition worse) is a good way to remove excess oil.

-Treatment for Keratosis Pilaris
+Treating Keratosis Pilaris